torproject/onionbalance/docs/v2/running-onionbalance.rst

 Description
 -----------

-You can start the OnionBalance management server once all of your backend onion service instances are running.
+You can start the Onionbalance management server once all of your backend onion service instances are running.

 You will need to create a :ref:`configuration file <configuration_file_format>`